busratmaca/BuilderDesignPattern/README.md

 Disadvantages of Builder Design Pattern

-The number of lines of code increases at least to double in builder pattern, but the effort pays off in terms of design flexibility and much more readable code.
+º The number of lines of code increases at least to double in builder pattern, but the effort pays off in terms of design flexibility and much more readable code.

-Requires creating a separate ConcreteBuilder for each different type of Product.
+º Requires creating a separate ConcreteBuilder for each different type of Product.